 - 37. I consider existing aquaculture in the Marlborough Sounds may have affected recreational and customary fishing.
-However, I consider the cumulative effects on recreational and customary fishing, including the aquaculture activities at the proposed site, will not be undue. - 38.
-There is about 55 ha of authorised aquaculture space in East Bay, where the proposed site is located.
-There are also about 3 300 ha of marine farms in the wider Marlborough Sounds that make up about 33% of the 14 900 ha of aquaculture in FMA 7. - 39.
-I consider the cumulative effects on recreational and customary fishing, including the aquaculture activities at the proposed site, will not be undue because: - some recreational and customary fishing (eg, anchored rod/line fishing) can still occur within marine farms; - not all existing farms are located in popular recreational and customary fishing areas; and - the area of the proposed site is minimal with regard to all of the space available for recreational and customary fishing in East Bay and the wider Marlborough Sounds.
+However, I consider the cumulative effects on recreational and customary fishing, including the aquaculture activities at the proposed site, will not be undue - 38.
+There is about 22 ha of authorised aquaculture space in Māori Bay, where the proposed site is located.
+There is also about and 3 300 ha in the wider Marlborough Sounds. - 39.
+I consider the cumulative effects on recreational and customary fishing, including the aquaculture activities at the proposed site, will not be undue because: - some recreational and customary fishing (eg, anchored rod/line fishing) can still occur within marine farms; - not all existing farms are located in popular recreational and customary fishing areas; and - the area of the proposed site is minimal with regard to all of the space available for recreational and customary fishing in inner Pelorus Sound and the wider Marlborough Sounds.